Sloss House Building Use Policy

 - Chairs and tables returned to storage or to original configuration.

 - Dishes are loaded into dishwasher and sink is empty.
-If the dishwasher is full, please run it.
+The dishwasher must be run nightly.
 Detergent is located under the kitchen sink.

 - Leftover food is removed and nothing is stored on the counter or tables.